-The budget troubles of 1980-83 had caused Governor Al Quie to announce that he would not run again, and Rudy Perpich had been elected to his first full term as governor in 1984.
-But Republicans, led by Speaker David Jennings, had campaigned on the promise of a \$1 billion tax cut and had taken control of the House of Representatives at the same election.
+In the 1984 election, Republicans, led by Speaker David Jennings, campaigned on the promise of a \$1 billion tax cut and took control of the House of Representatives.

 The 1985 regular session ended without enacting the necessary budget bills.
 The last of them was enacted at a special session that ended June 21, 1985.